COVID-19 – OUR PRIORITY: ENSURING THE CONTINUITY OF OUR SERVICES. DOCTORS OF THE WORLD ADAPTS ITS SERVICES TO REACH PEOPLE IN VULNERABLE SITUATIONS

 Please call 1-877-644-4545 (toll-free number)

 You can be seen free of charge in one of the designated COVID-19 clinics.
-The screening tests are free.
+The screening tests and treatment related to COVID-19 are free.

 SCREENING CLINIC IN DOWNTOWN MONTREAL (WITHOUT APPOINTMENT)

-For any information regarding this screening clinic, please visit the CIUSS website (Centre-Sud-de-l’Île-de-Montréal) here.
+For any information regarding the screening clinics in Montreal, please visit the Santé Montréal’s website by clicking here.

 IMMIGRATION STATUS, HEALTHCARE ACCESS AND COVID-19

 For any question related to healthcare access for migrant people during the COVID-19 pandemic: click here.

 For any question about our services, please write to email@example.com